 If the body is constantly exposed to particulate matter, these conditions could accelerate in severity and lead to other chronic problems.
 Additionally, they magnify the severity of existing health problems.

 Exposure to high levels of particulate matter can even lead to anemia in children.

 What is the Solution?

-The first step, undoubtedly, is to reduce, air pollution at the source.
+The first step, undoubtedly, is to enhance pmi air quality by reducing air pollution at the source.
 What are the ways in which this can be achieved?

 - Using cleaner burning fuels, and whenever possible, renewable energy in place of fossil fuels

 - Constructing asphalt roads to prevent resuspension of dust

 - Reducing pollution at industries by increasing sustainability measures

 - Switching to electric vehicles to bring down vehicular emissions